rolldone/pipeline/README.md

 Important notes:
 - Requires `rsync` installed on the machine running the pipeline and on remote hosts when running in `remote` mode.
 - The step uses the existing SSH configuration created under `.sync_temp/.ssh/config` so rsync remote invocations use `-e "ssh -F .sync_temp/.ssh/config"`.
+- `rsync_file` does not render file contents.
+If you previously relied on templating before rsync, pre-render files using `write_file` into a temporary directory and rsync that directory.

 Example: